-However, this kind of OCR software can only automate about 50% of the tasks associated with data entry.
-Template-based OCR requires expensive experts to spend hours creating new rules and templates for every single variation of every single document you want to process.
-A cognitive OCR software can extract invoice data from PDF files quickly and efficiently.
-Moreover, it can accomplish this with unparalleled accuracy.
+In contrast, cognitive OCR software can extract invoice data from semi-structured and even unstructured files quickly and efficiently.
 If you want to know how to convert PDF to Excel without losing formatting, look no further than an effective AI-enabled OCR platform.

 OCR in invoice processing

-The purpose of AI-enabled OCR platforms is to reduce the paperwork burden on accounts payable teams and enable complete automation opportunities.
-The best OCR invoice processing programs can extract data from invoices and export it to your accounting system in minutes.
+The purpose of AI-enabled OCR platforms is to reduce the paperwork burden on accounts payable teams, and to enable complete OCR automation opportunities.
+The best OCR invoice processing programs can extract data from hundreds of invoices, and export that data to your accounting system — in minutes.

 Extracting structured data from invoices can be easy when you use the right kind of OCR platform.
-However, to fully automate the invoice processing workflow, your OCR platform needs to be connected to your accounting system, so that the data can be seamlessly transferred.
-In order to design such a software bridge, an effective invoice OCR API is needed.
+However, to fully automate the invoice processing workflow, your OCR platform needs to be connected to your accounting system.

 Invoice OCR API

 Once the data has been extracted and captured from an invoice, there are three options for how you can get the data over to your accounting system.
-The first option is to just do it manually.
-In this method, you export the data from the invoice into a structured format like Excel.
-Then, you manually upload this data into your accounting or ERP system.
+The first option is to process it manually.
+In this method, you can export data from an invoice into a structured format like Excel.
+Then, you simply manually upload this data into your accounting or ERP system.

 The third way to connect your OCR platform to your accounting system is to use robotic integration.
-This is the easiest way to integrate but only works if your preferred OCR platform is compatible with a Robotic Process Automation (RPA) platform.
-The goal of an API should be to provide flexibility to customers so that they can build the solutions they need to improve their processes.
+This is the easiest way to integrate, but it only works if your preferred OCR platform is compatible with a robotic process automation (RPA) platform.
+The goal of an API should be to provide flexibility to customers so that they can build the solutions they need.

 Invoice OCR software

-Online OCR software has another huge advantage over traditional manual data entry workflows.
-Because it is based in the cloud, invoice OCR software can give you 24/7 visibility into all your document-based processes.
-This means that you can easily check from a smartphone any invoice that your team may have questions about.
-There are some invoice management solutions that you can find online.
-Searching for “invoice OCR GitHub” will bring up a variety of different programs designed to use OCR technology on invoices.
-You may even find an OCR invoice processing open source solution like Tesseract.
+Online OCR software has another huge advantage over traditional manual data entry workflows — it is secure, and easy to monitor for errors.
+Because intelligent OCR is based in the cloud, online OCR software can give you 24/7 visibility into all your document-based processes.
+This means you can easily check from a smartphone any invoice that your team may have questions about.

 Best OCR for invoice processing